 Carnival launched the former Empress as the TSS Mardi Gras on March 11, 1972, with little spare cash for renovations or upgrades.
 Arison based the ship in Miami, where she was the port’s largest passenger vessel.

-With the cruise industry still in its infancy, Mardi Gras was sleeker and in better physical condition than many of its competitors, so she turned a lot of heads.
+With the cruise industry still in its infancy, Mardi Gras was sleeker and in better physical condition than many competitors, so she turned many heads.

 Carnival’s ensuing strategy of marketing onboard pleasures over destination delights was a hit, and by 1975 the company was making enough profit to purchase a similar liner known as the Empress of Britain, renaming it Carnivale.